 Simply put, we change lives

 The Rosa Vera Fund (RVF) works in close collaboration with the Consejo de Salud Rural Andino Montero, (CSRAM–Rural Andean Health Counsel in Montero) a Bolivian non-governmental, non-profit organization that works in the field of public health in Bolivia, caring for roughly 60,000 patients in the municipality of Montero.
-We take on select cases of children with special needs that CSRAM doesn’t have the resources to manage, and we stay with those patients from the time they join our fund until they are 21 years old.
+We take on select cases of children with special needs that CSRAM doesn’t have the resources to manage.
 In addition, we pay for motivated men and women to train as health care workers, we fund scholarships for qualifying students, and we helped to finance, build and operate La Escuelita, our school and therapy center in Montero.

 We thought it was appropriate to tell the story of the impact of the Rosa Vera Fund (RVF) in the words of our longtime Bolivian partner and dear friend, Dr. Dardo Chávez.
 Dr. Chávez runs CSRAM; they make everything we do possible.
 Dr. Chávez expressed his gratitude towards the fund in a letter to our supporters, which is quoted here: